 From what I’ve seen, many people have neglected to make sure their leopard gecko is eating and as a result, will have their gecko come down with metabolic bone disease as a result.
 They can lick all of the calcium in the world, but if they have nothing to help their bodies absorb it, it has absolutely no value.
 To get a better understanding of what MBD is, then I suggest clicking here and taking a look at the article I wrote about it.
 It’s a serious disease that occurs when a leopard gecko isn’t getting the right amount of calcium or when they lack D3 and as a result, their bodies slowly shut down.

 Also, so that you’re not causing any harm to them, it’s best to weigh your gecko as well beforehand.
 If brumation is done properly, they won’t lose much weight, but before the process begins, you’ll want them at around 60-65 grams at least just in case there is a chance that they will, in fact, lose a few grams.
-Because it’s so important that you’re checking their weight, I recommend this kitchen scale on Amazon that will allow you to weigh them by the gram.
+Because it’s so important that you’re checking their weight, I recommend getting a simple kitchen scale that will allow you to weigh them by the gram.
 It’ll give you the readings you need to help you know exactly what weight they’re at before, during, and after brumation is over as well.

 Having an underweight leopard gecko brumate is not a good idea because it can cause health issues if they lose too much of it during the process, so knowing where they stand as far as that goes is a very important thing to take into consideration before doing so, so that you’re ensuring their safety and well-being.